rbun06101983/tableau_challenge/README.md

 * Treat this as a serious endeavor!
 This is an opportunity to show future employers that you have what it takes to be a top-notch analyst.

+For this project, the data for 2018 will be analyzed.
+The following datasets were filtered out due to the limitations of Tableau Public: Gender with "unknown" classifications, all start and end stations that are "null" and anyone born before 1960.

 * Good luck!

 ### Copyright